joesteinkamp/design-knowledge-base/5_Leadership/Management/Hiring/exercise+product-critique.md

    3. Pause for clarifying questions from candidate
 5. Hand it over to the candidate - Ask them, "What would you next?".
 [30m]
    1. Instructions to give:
-      1. Goal is to have directional sketches that represent a vision of where it could go.
+      1. Goal is to have directional sketches that represent a vision of where it could go within 30 minutes.
+      2. Reiterate the problem(s) to solve
-      2. Feel free to make assumptions or ask us if you need more data.
+      3. Feel free to make assumptions or ask us if you need more data - we're here to help.
 We will provide it or make assumptions as well.
    2. Tips
-      1. If needed, hiring manager takes lead on coaching.
+      1. If needed, hiring manager takes lead on coaching and answering questions but anyone can chime in as we go.
-      2. Interview group are expected to ask questions and participate as if they were collaborating with any other teammate
+      2. Interview group are expected to ask questions, provide feedback, and participate as if they were collaborating with any other teammate.
+      3. Show interest in the candidate's solution and be engaged.
 6. Closing discussion [10m]
    1. Candidate presents recommendation
-   2. Hiring team asks questions, state likes and dislikes
+   2. Hiring team asks questions, state likes and dislikes, provides feedback
    3. Thank them
 7. Questions from candidate [15m]